waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Current Plan:** Solve the Seafoam Islands boulder puzzle.
 A sign on B4F stated, "Boulders might change the flow of water!".

 ## B. Seafoam Islands Puzzle Log
-- **Current Location:** Seafoam Islands B1F
+- **Current Location:** Seafoam Islands 1F (Western Entrance)
-- **Current Objective:** Find the correct path to the boulders to alter the water flow.
+- **Current Objective:** Exit the western cave and re-enter from the eastern entrance.
-- **Conclusion (Western Entrance):** The western entrance and all its interconnected paths on B1F, B2F, and B3F are an isolated loop and a dead end for the main puzzle.
+- **Conclusion (Western Entrance):** The western entrance and all its interconnected paths on 1F, B1F, B2F, and B3F are an isolated loop and a dead end for the main puzzle.
 The solution must be on the eastern side of the islands.
-- **Latest Step:** Systematically exploring the western section to find a missed connection to the eastern side.

 # IV.
 Archived Logs
 ## Pokemon Mansion Puzzle Log